Housing Stress and Homelessness

 Concerned About a Person Sleeping Rough?

-When a report has been made, the Newcastle Assertive Outreach officers will visit the location of the person, talk with them about thier needs and refer them to emergency accommodation or other support services.
+When a report has been made, the Newcastle Assertive Outreach Team will visit the location of the person, talk to them about their needs and refer them to temporary accommodation or other support services.
+Reporting locations that people are sleeping rough enables offers of support to be provided at the earliest stage and can reduce their potential number of nights sleeping rough.

 Community and Information Resources